 To set up heartbeat monitoring, you configure several parameters that define what packets will be monitored, how often and for how long to poll for multicast packets, and the threshold for generating an alarm.
-These are the related parameters:
+Following are the parameters you use to specify these settings:

-What packets will be monitored

-HeartBeat Addr specifies a multicast address.
-If specified, the MAX listens for packets to and from this group.

-HeartBeat Udp Port specifies a UDP port number.
-If specified, the MAX listens only to packets received on that port.

-Source Addr and Source Mask specify an IP address and netmask.
-If specified, the MAX ignores packets from that source for monitoring purposes.

-How often and for how long to poll for multicast packets

-HeartBeat Slot Time specifies an interval (in seconds).
-The MAX polls for multicast traffic, waits for this interval, and then polls again.
+Setting Parameters Which packets will be monitored HeartBeat Address specifies a multicast address.
+If the parameter is specified, the MAX listens for packets to and from this group.
+HeartBeat UDP Port specifies a UDP port number.
+If it is specified, the MAX listens only to packets received through that port.
+Source Addr and Source Mask specify an IP address and subnet mask.
+If they are specified, the MAX ignores packets from that source for monitoring purposes.
+How often and for how long to poll for multicast packets HeartBeat Slot Time specifies an interval (in seconds).
+The MAX polls for multicast traffic, waits for the duration of the interval, and then polls again.
 HeartBeat Slot Count specifies how many times to poll before comparing the number of heartbeat packets received to the Alarm Threshold.

-- The threshold for generating an alarm

-Alarm Threshold specifies a number.
+The threshold for generating an alarm Heartbeat Alarm Threshold specifies a number.
 If the number of monitored packets falls below this number, the SNMP alarm trap is sent.

-· Configuring multicast forwarding on a client interface
+Configuring multicast forwarding on a client interface